 Even more shocking was the news that The Great Voice of The Great Lakes had signed a new five-year deal to carry the Michigan State Spartans!
 The reason it all took place was MONEY.
 The answer to almost every “business decision” is money.
 There was simply more “GREEN” coming out of East Lansing than Ann Arbor!

 Fans no doubt compared this to when the Tigers and the Red Wings moved from powerful WJR to the far lesser signal of sports WXYT-AM (1270).
-Those teams lost all of their fans in Indiana, Ohio and Ontario.
+Those teams lost all their fans in Indiana, Ohio and Ontario.
 WJR was perceived as a “turn-coat” by many U of M fans at that time, and some still do.
 They had been broadcasting Michigan football and basketball since 1976 when the late Bob Ufer segued over from Ann Arbor’s WPAG, now WTKA-AM (1050).
-Michigan fans can be pleased that an extensive network of stations have kept the Wolverines within ear-shot of most!
+Michigan fans can be pleased that an extensive network of stations have kept the Wolverines within earshot of most!

 Back on October 13, 2005, when the big radio switch happened, I was flattered to be asked to help find a suitable replacement for news-talk WJR-AM (760).
 Because no station is bigger than ‘JR, I recommended that the games segue to an FM signal which is as strong after sundown as it is in the daytime.
 That cannot be said about any AM stations in SE Michigan.
-My exact words were “boys it’s time to take these games to FM.”
+My exact words were “Boys, it’s time to take these games to FM.”

 The station I strongly recommended was WOMC-FM (104.3) home of Detroit’s Greatest Hits.
-It was also suggested (by myself) that WOMC would now stand for Where Only Michigan Counts!
+It was also suggested (by myself) that WOMC could now stand for Where Only Michigan Counts!
 Sadly, that slogan was never actually used on the air.